infochimps-labs/wukong/README.md

 	3	FRIEND
     EOF

-    # The processor we're going to use.
+    # The name of the processor we're going to run.
+The #args method
-    attr_accessor :processor

-    # Evaluates the (parsed) command-line args to find the processor name.
+    # is provided by the Runner class.
-    def evaluate_args
+	def processor_name
-	  self.processor = (args.first or raise Wukong::Error.new("Must provide a processor as the first argument"))
+	  args.first
 	end

+    # Validate that we were given the name of a registered processor
+	# to run.
+Be careful to return true here or validation will fail.
+    def validate
+      raise Wukong::Error.new("Must provide a processor as the first argument") unless processor_name true
+	end

     # Delgates to a driver class to run the processor.
     def run
-	  Driver.new(processor, settings).start
+	  Driver.new(processor_name, settings).start
 	end

   end
 end
 ```

-The Cat::Runner subclasses Wukong::Runner and only has to define the
-following methods:

-* `Cat::Runner#evaluate_args` which can evaluate the (already initialized) `args` Array and do argument checking, further initialization, and so on.
-* `Cat::Runner#run` which actually does the work

-Code in the file `upcaser.rb`, one of the elements of
-`Cat::Runner#args`, will automatically be loaded before
-`Cat::Runner#evaluate_args` is called.
-You can customize this
-behavior with by overriding `Cat::Runner#args_to_load`.

 ### Write a Driver to interact with processors